ampproject/amphtml/extensions/amp-fx-collection/amp-fx-collection.md

 ##### data-duration (optional)

 This is the duration over which the animation takes places.
-The default value differs across device as follows:
+The default value differs across devices as follows:
-* Mobile - `400ms`,
-* Tablet - `500ms`,
-* Desktop - `600ms`.
+Between `480 px` (the minimum width of a mobile device) and `1000px` (the minimum width of a laptop screen width), we scale the default duration between `400ms` and `600ms`.

+Here are some examples to help you better understand this:
+1. screen width - `610px` the default duration for a `fly-in-bottom` would be `450ms`.
+2. screen width - `675px` the default duration for a `fly-in-bottom` would be `475ms`.
+3. screen width - `740px` the default duration for a `fly-in-bottom` would be `500ms`.
+4. screen width - `805px` the default duration for a `fly-in-bottom` would be `525ms`.
+5. screen width - `870px` the default duration for a `fly-in-bottom` would be `550ms`.

+If the user overrides this default value of `data-duration` to `Xms`, the same default will apply across all devices.

 ##### data-easing (optional)